Online Store App Template

 - When done, let's click TEST to see that there are five interchanging banner slides now and check that the second banner behaves as expected:

-In addition to modifying the appearance of the app pages, you are also free to replace the default launch icons and screens by using our Launch Icons and Screens generator (or upload your custom fonts by using the Files Manager).
+In addition to modifying the appearance of the app pages, you are also free to replace the default launch icons and screens (iOS only) by using our Launch Icons and Screens generator (or upload your custom fonts by using the Files Manager).

 It works similar to what was demonstrated in the Changing App Banner section: by clicking the Change button and using the Media Manager: